astorDev/fluenv/asp-net-core/article.md

 # Output: Playing SG guitar
 ```

-If you wonder what will happen if we use both, here's the asnwer:
+If you wonder what will happen if we use both, here's the answer:

 ```sh
 export ASPNETCORE_GUITAR=Telecaster DOTNET_GUITAR=SG && dotnet run && unset ASPNETCORE_GUITAR DOTNET_GUITAR